mattcone/markdown-guide/_tools/obsidian.md

     link: https://publish.obsidian.md/help/How+to/Format+your+notes
 ---

 [Obsidian](https://obsidian.md/) is a relatively new entrant in the increasingly crowded Markdown knowledge base and note-taking market.
 Obsidian's excellent Markdown support and its simple, straightforward design makes it a standout application in the category.
+[Desktop](https://obsidian.md/download) and [mobile](https://obsidian.md/mobile) applications are available.

 {% include image.html file="/assets/images/tools/obsidian.png" alt="Obsidian Markdown application" %}